 After you have brought in or sent your file to the library, it will be added to the waiting list.
 3D printing will be scheduled on a first come, first serve basis, but library-related projects will have first priority.

-It takes longer than you might think to print a 3D object.
-It takes roughly an hour for every ten grams of filament used.
-A small key chain sized object might take anywhere from 30 minutes to an hour to print.
+For single material projects, it takes roughly an hour for every ten grams of filament used, depending on the print settings.
+A small key chain sized object might take anywhere from 30 minutes to two hours to print.
 The larger your project is, the more time it will take to print.

 We will contact you by phone or email when your project is finished.